Angelus Projects ……….. From little things….

 They have provided support to a number of Nigerian and Ethiopian women over time as well as women from other ethnic backgrounds.

-An English Language teacher who was a resident of Angelus House at the time donated her skills to this community to provide inclusiveness and welcome to the Lismore Community.
-We were able to help them with sheets, blankets and kitchen resources for their rented houses.
+Many people choose to get involved to donate their skills to this community to provide inclusiveness and welcome to the Lismore Community.
+We can help with household essentials such as sheets, blankets and kitchen resources for their rented houses.

 Individual or Family Homestays: Angelus hosts an in-house program with host family for the negotiated rate and time.
 Only available on a referral basis.

-The volunteers at the Mary of the Angelus Community make an invaluable contribution to our organisation by generously donating their time, skills and expertise to benefit our community.
-The first step in finding help is to contact one of our Community groups which are equipped to assist depending on where they are located.
+The volunteers at Angelus Community make an invaluable contribution to our organisation by generously donating their time, skills and expertise to benefit our community.
+We thank Business and Corporate donations and initiatives with their support and financial generosity.
+We continue to respond to the to assist our Community groups which are equipped to assist or provide a referral depending on where the help is required.

 After your initial contact you can be referred on to the best community or government agencies that can help you.